 The Hall-Perrine Foundation and the challenge grant they awarded was the final major piece to make Prospect Meadows a reality.
 The private sector momentum really picked up when Hall-Perrine got behind the project with the challenge grant.
 After the challenge grant was awarded, $1.4 million in new donations were made and construction began.

-Prospect Meadows was an idea that was first conceptualized on a napkin at Granite City, to the reality of opening in 2019.
+Prospect Meadows was an idea that was first conceptualized on a napkin at Granite City, to the reality of opening in May of 2019.
 We could write a book about all the great people and organizations who have supported us to get to where we are today.
 We thank everyone who has helped us get to this point and those who continue to support us through operations!